PublicInMotionGmbH/ui-kit/README.md

 # Talixo UI Kit

-It's UI Kit used through all Talixo front-end projects
+It's UI Kit used through all Talixo front-end projects.
+You can see storybook [here](https://publicinmotiongmbh.github.io/ui-kit).

 ## Getting started